bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 Release planning section describes how the project will deliver incremental sets of features and functions in a series of releases to completion.
 Identification of user stories associated with iterations that will ease/guide sprint planning sessions is encouraged.
 Higher level details for the first iteration is expected.

-* Sprint 1 (February 4 - 14)
+** Sprint 1 (February 4 - 14) **

-Research and learn about Kubernetes, Docker, BOINC, etc.
+* Research and learn about Kubernetes, Docker, BOINC, etc.

-Consult mentors on multiple possible scaling techniques and their feasibility and efficiency.
+* Consult mentors on multiple possible scaling techniques and their feasibility and efficiency.

-Build a first draft of the container and get access to MOC
+* Build a first draft of the container and get access to MOC

-* Sprint 2 (February 15 - 28) :
+** Sprint 2 (February 15 - 28) **

-Deploy BOINC based CentOs image as a daemonset in OpenShift cluster.
+* Deploy BOINC based CentOs image as a daemonset in OpenShift cluster.

-Research the Pros and Cons of deploying our image as a Daemonset vs using the Kubernetes scheduler.
+* Research the Pros and Cons of deploying our image as a Daemonset vs using the Kubernetes scheduler.

-Pass the World Community Grid credentials to the BOINC image as secrets on Openshift instead of hard-coding them in the image.
+* Pass the World Community Grid credentials to the BOINC image as secrets on Openshift instead of hard-coding them in the image.

+* Assign Persistent Volumes to pods.
+(This was put on hold as Openshift assigns one Persistent Volume per Daemonset while we want one Persistent Volume per pod.)

-* Sprint 3 (March 1 - 21) : Define the algorithm for resource allocation and scaling.
+** Sprint 3 (March 1 - 21) **

+* Research Quality of Service tiers.

+* Implement a start-up script to extract the cgroup memory limits enforced on the container and communicate the values to BOINC so that it does not exceed memory consumption beyond the memory limits.

+* Deploy Daemonset on various configurations across Qos tiers and benchmark results to understand which QoS should be used for the deployment of our project.

-* Sprint 4 (March 22 - April 4) : Fine-tune the algorithm for resource allocation and scaling.
+** Sprint 4 (March 22 - April 4) **

+* Come to a conclusion as to which Qos tier works best, and deploy all future tests on that QoS tier.

+* Deploy non-boinc jobs to simulate primary applications on the cluster which will contend for resources.

+* Deploy non-boinc jobs in a manner that we can understand if our boinc jobs are affecting the way the non-boinc jobs perform.

-* Sprint 5 (April 5 - 18): Work towards stretch goals if possible.
+**  Sprint 5 (April 5 - 18)**

+* Work towards stretch goals if possible.

 ### Contributors:
 * Anshu Goel